morphinejh/bastext/README.md

 BasText does not yet support the "bare" format that tok64 normally outputs (without the start tok64 header).

-CONTACT
+INFO
 --------

-The author, Peter Krefting, can be contacted via Internet e-mail at peter@softwolves.pp.se.
+The original author, Peter Krefting, can be contacted via Internet e-mail at peter@softwolves.pp.se.
 Information about this program is available at http://www.softwolves.pp.se/sw/